 To achieve the service and convenience levels that users expect, IT organizations must carefully select which type of algorithm to use for their chosen load balancer solution.
 Each algorithm uses a different methodology for determining where each packet or service request should be routed.

-Weighted Round Robin Algorithm - A weighted round-robin algorithm represents a slight improvement over the traditional round-robin model.
+Weighted round-robin algorithm - A weighted round-robin algorithm represents a slight improvement over the traditional round-robin model.
 This method distributes requests in a rotating sequence, but each server is weighted differently in terms of how many requests it can process.
-A server with a greater capacity would receive a greater number of requests than a server with lesser capacity.
+A server with a greater capacity would receive a greater number of requests than a server with a lesser capacity.

 An IP Hash algorithm addresses this issue by combining the source and destination IP addresses into a hash key that gets assigned to the server handling the initial request.
 If the user in the same session makes a new request, the hash key ensures that they connect to the same server as before.